 Others actually require a permit to collect shells.

-In relation to the permit, the collection of shells is directly related by weight.
+In relation to the permit, the collection of shells is directly related to weight.
 If it’s more than 10kg of shells, the permit must be obtained.

 Some national parks in Australia are known to actually have a limit on the number of shells that can be collected, with that number usually being no more than 50 shells in a day.